AnnaGr-Git/asl_alphabet_classification/README.md

 In this project, we will classify images of ASL-hand-signs into the corresponding letters.

-## Reproduce using the newest build with Docker image:
+## Reproduce using the newest build with Docker image
 The newest image created from the latest build from the repo can be pulled from the Google Cloud Container with the following command:
 ```bash
 docker pull gcr.io/aslalphabet-374510/testing1:latest
 ```

-## Run a training in the cloud:
+## Run a training in the cloud
+We are using Vertex AI to run a training in Google Cloud.
+To do that run the following:
 ```bash
 gcloud ai custom-jobs create \
    --region=europe-west1 \